fabacab/awesome-cybersecurity-blueteam/README.md

 - [APTSimulator](https://github.com/NextronSystems/APTSimulator) - Toolset to make a system look as if it was the victim of an APT attack.
 - [Atomic Red Team](https://atomicredteam.io/) - Library of simple, automatable tests to execute for testing security controls.
 - [BadBlood](https://www.secframe.com/badblood/) - Fills a test (non-production) Windows Domain with data that enables security analysts and engineers to practice using tools to gain an understanding and prescribe to securing Active Directory.
+- [BloodHound](https://github.com/BloodHoundAD/BloodHound) - Open source application used for analyzing security of active directory domains.
+It performs data ingestion from Active Directory domains and highlights the potential for escalation of rights in Active Directory domains, thus uncovering hidden or complex attack paths that can compromise security of a network.
+- [Blue Team Training Toolkit](https://www.bt3.no/) - Defensive security training software that allows you to create realistic attack scenarios with specific IoCs and evasion techniques.
+You can create training sessions with behavioral and traffic patterns associated with malware, without actually executing real and dangerous malware.
 - [Caldera](https://caldera.mitre.org/) - Scalable, automated, and extensible adversary emulation platform developed by MITRE.
 - [Drool](https://www.dns-oarc.net/tools/drool) - Replay DNS traffic from packet capture files and send it to a specified server, such as for simulating DDoS attacks on the DNS and measuring normal DNS querying.
 - [DumpsterFire](https://github.com/TryCatchHCF/DumpsterFire) - Modular, menu-driven, cross-platform tool for building repeatable, time-delayed, distributed security events for Blue Team drills and sensor/alert mapping.